boltlabs-inc/zip-spec/zip-bolt-support.rst

 * ``bindingSig``: a signature that proves that (1) the total value spent by Spend transfers - Output transfers = value balance field.

-The customer (in collaboration with the merchant) creates their initial closing transaction before sending the funding transaction to the network (since  the customer needs to know they can get their money back).
-Once both customer and merchant closing transactions have been created, the customer should broadcast the funding transaction and waits for the network to confirm the transaction.
-After the transaction has been confirmed, the payment channel is established.
+The customer and merchant collaborate to create the customer's initial closing token ``closing-token`` and the merchant closing transaction ``merch-close-tx`` before signing and sending ``escrow-tx`` to the network.
+Once the transaction has been confirmed, the payment channel is established.

-2.3 Closing Transactions
+2.3 Channel Closing
 -------------
-2.3.1 Customer closing transaction
+2.3.1 Customer-initiated channel closing.
 ----
-The customer closing transaction is generated by the customer during the channel establishment but is not broadcast to the network.
-The customer's closing transaction (below) contains two outputs: (1) an output that can be spent immediately by the merchant and (2) another output that can be spent by either the customer after a relative timeout or the merchant with a revocation token.
-This approach allows the merchant to see the customer's closing transaction and spend the output with a revocation token if the customer posted an outdated closure token.
+To initiated channel closure, a customer posts the transaction ``cust-clos-tx`` that spends from ``escrow-tx`` and contains two outputs: (1) an output that can be spent immediately by the merchant and (2) a ``cust-close`` WTP output that can be spent either by the customer after a relative timeout or by the merchant with a revocation token.
+This approach allows the merchant to dispute if the customer posts a transaction containing a spent closing token (i.e., a closing token that is valid from the network's perspective but outdated from the merchant's perspective).

-The customer's closing transaction is described below.
+The transaction ``cust-close-tx`` is as follows:

 * ``version``: specify version number
 * ``groupid``: specify group id